Entanglement dynamics in minimal Kitaev chains: Introduction

 In the case of a three-site Kitaev chain and using the measures discussed above, we uncover a richer entanglement dynamics, including bipartite and multipartite entanglement.
 At the genuine sweet spot~\cite{PhysRevB.111.235409}, we show that entanglement between the outer QDs vanishes due to the localisation of PMMMs, while the nearest-neighbour entanglement reaches only half of its maximum value.
 We also obtain that a finite detuning from the sweet spot enhances entanglement not only between nearest QDs but also between the outer QDs, making the three-site Kitaev setup of interest even without hosting PMMMs.

 Moreover, we unveil that, depending on the parity of the initial state, the three-site Kitaev chain can dynamically generate multipartite entanglement of either Greenberger-Horne-Zeilinger (GHZ)- \cite{Greenberger1989,10.1119/1.16243} or imperfect W-type state, although a perfect W state \cite{PhysRevA.62.062314, PhysRevA.68.042307} cannot be achieved within this Kitaev chain.
 Both GHZ \cite{Greenberger1989,10.1119/1.16243} and W \cite{PhysRevA.62.062314, PhysRevA.68.042307} states are entangled states of three qubits that offer complementary types of entanglement due to their key role for an essential three-way and pairwise entanglement \cite{DHondt2006}, respectively.
 These states are relevant for quantum metrology \cite{giovannetti2011advances,PhysRevLett.134.130604} and various quantum information tasks \cite{pirandola2017fundamental,PhysRevA.98.052320,PRXQuantum.4.040323}, and their generation and characterization have been explored in distinct platforms \cite{doi:10.1021/acs.nanolett.3c01551, Yang:2024jug, PhysRevA.91.022312, Resch2005, Mikami2005, Nelson2000, Laflamme1998,bao2024creating}.
-Our results therefore demonstrate that minimal Kitaev chains are can be utilized as important resources of entanglement.
+Our findings therefore provide a systematic characterization of entanglement dynamics in minimal Kitaev chains and demonstrate the generation of useful highly entangled states.
+This, in turn, unveils the potential of minimal Kitaev chain chains as relevant platforms for controllable bipartite and genuine multipartite entanglement generation.